-If you are in this situation: This is what you can do: If you need a drug that isn't on our Drug List or need us to waive a rule or restriction on a drug we cover.
-You can ask us to make an exception.
-(This is a type of coverage decision.)
+If you are in this situation: This is what you can do: or need us to waive a rule or restriction on a You can ask us to make an exception.
+(This is a type of coverage decision.) drug we cover.
 Start with Section 6.2 of this chapter.
 If you want us to cover a drug on our Drug List and you believe you meet any plan rules or restrictions (such as getting approval in advance) for the drug you need.
 You can ask us for a coverage decision.
 Skip ahead to Section 6.4 of this chapter.
 If you want to ask us to pay you back for a drug you have already received and paid for.
 You can ask us to pay you back.
 (This is a type of coverage decision.)
 Skip ahead to Section 6.4 of this chapter.
 If we already told you that we will not cover or pay for a drug in the way that you want it to be covered or paid for.
-11 \ Skip ahead to Section 6.5 of this chapter.
+You can make an appeal.
+(This means you are asking us to reconsider.)
+Skip ahead to Section 6.5 of this chapter.